hirorohi03/EasyForgeNeo/README.md

 ### Extensions

 If there are extensions you need that are not pre-installed in EasyForgeNeo, please find and install them manually, or use EasyReforge-Next.
+> [!TIP]
+> - The "N/A" sections don't necessarily mean that there are no extensions compatible with Forge Neo.
+In some cases, there are multiple candidates, making it impossible to decide which one should be pre-installed in this package.
+> - If you're installing them yourself, [Forge Neo Discussion #1128](https://github.com/Haoming02/sd-webui-forge-classic/discussions/1128) might be a helpful reference.

 | 🧩 EasyRefoge-Next | 🧩 EasyForgeNeo (This Project) | 📝 Note |
 | --- | --- | --- |